Siege of Baghdad (1625–1626)

 The siege of Baghdad (محاصره بغداد) began as an Ottoman re-conquest attempt against the Safavids.
-The Safavids took Baghdad in 1624, leading to the Ottoman Grand Vizier Hafız Ahmed Pasha forming an expedition to retake Baghdad in 1625.
+The Safavids took Baghdad in 1624, leading to the Ottoman Grand Vizier Hafız Ahmed Pasha forming an expedition to retake Baghdad in 1625 in Ottoman Iraq.
 Although they breached the outer fortifications, Persian reinforcements under Shah Abbas stopped them.
 Unsuccessful assaults and supply issues led to the Ottomans lifting the siege in July 1626 and retreating to Mosul, resulting in a strategic Persian victory.

 Background

 The fall of Baghdad in 1624 dealt a significant blow to Ottoman prestige, leading to the defection of Ottoman garrisons and local tribes in the region.
 Subsequently, the Persians, under Shah Abbas, swiftly capitalized on the Ottoman weakness, capturing most of Iraq, including key cities such as Kirkuk and Mosul.
 Additionally, they seized control of the Shia holy shrines of Najaf and Karbala, symbolizing a significant loss for the Ottomans.
 In 1625, Hafız Ahmed Pasha, serving as the Grand Vizier of the Ottoman Empire, led an expedition to retake Baghdad and reclaim Ottoman territory in Iraq.